Equitably Reconnecting Communities

 Rebuilding Route 29

-The Community Connectors project in Trenton, NJ aims to reconnect residents with the Delaware River by mobilizing community members and government decision-makers to rebuild NJ 29 from a limited access state highway to an urban boulevard.
+The Community Connectors project in Trenton, NJ, focused on reconnecting residents with the Delaware River by mobilizing community members and government decision-makers to rebuild NJ 29 from a limited access state highway to an urban boulevard.

 The